google-apis-rs/generator/README.md

 * **TDD**
   * Everything done should be driven by at least one test which can be run automatically.
-  * **Byron thinks that** the _OP_ suffered from only having a few tests, and even though Rust only compiles decent quality software, by nature, certain reasoning was just in my head. _'Why is it doing this particular thing?
-It seems wrong'_ would be impossible to know.
-With TDD, there is a chance there will be a test for that.
-Also TDD speeds up development as validations don't have to be performed manually.
   * **Byron also thinks that** this is totally doable without breaking into sweat.